 Schulman and Eli’s are committed to promoting educational opportunities and careers in the food industry through partnerships with programs for individuals with disabilities, Refugee One, and the Chicago High School for Agricultural Sciences, where Schulman serves as a co-chair of the Business Advisory Board.

-Schulman is a past President of the Magnificent Mile Association and was the founding Chairman of the Magnificent Mile Lights Festival.
-He currently serves on the Board of the Illinois Council on Economic Education, Northwestern Memorial Hospital, the Lincoln Academy and The Happiness Club.
-He was also co-chair of the Seneca Park/Eli M. Schulman Playground Committee which rebuilt the Park and created a Playground in Eli’s memory across the street from Eli’s the Place for Steak which is now the home of Lurie Children’s Hospital.
+Schulman is a past President of the Magnificent Mile Association, was the founding Chairman of the Magnificent Mile Lights Festival and with his wife Maureen, co-chaired the Seneca Park/Eli M. Schulman Playground Committee which rebuilt the park and created a playground in memory of his father, a fitting tribute as the park is located directly across the street from the former site of the restaurant, now Lurie Children’s Hospital.

 Schulman is a graduate of Northwestern University Law School and the University of Denver.
 He and his wife, Maureen, have three children and live on the near north side of Chicago.